How RADIUS Server Authentication Works

 If your organization has many users to authenticate, you can make your Firebox policies easier to manage if you configure RADIUS to send the same FilterID value for many users.
 The Firebox puts those users into one logical group so you can easily administer user access.
 When you create a policy that allows only authenticated users to access a network resource, you use the RADIUS Group name instead of adding a list of many individual users.

 You can configure RADIUS to return a different FilterID, such as IT Support, for the members of your internal support organization.
-You can then add a different policy to allow IT Support users to access resources.
+You can then add a different policy to allow IT Support users to get access to resources.

 Timeout and Retry Values